Central Manitoulin

 Central Manitoulin is a township in the Canadian province of Ontario.
 It is located on Manitoulin Island and in Manitoulin District.

+The Township of Central Manitoulin was formed on May 1, 1998, through the annexation of the unorganized geographic township of Sandfield by Carnarvon Township.
+Carnarvon Township was incorporated in 1871, and named after Henry Herbert, 4th Earl of Carnarvon.

+Geography

+Treasure Island, the largest island in a lake on an island in a lake, is located in Central Manitoulin, in Lake Mindemoya.
+The largest lake in a lake, Lake Manitou, is also mainly located in Central Manitoulin.

 Communities

 The primary community and administrative centre of the township is Mindemoya.
-Smaller communities include Big Lake, Britainville, Dryden's Corner, Gibraltar, Grimsthorpe, Long Bay, Monument Corner, Old Spring Bay, Perivale, Providence Bay, Sandfield and Spring Bay.
+Smaller communities include Big Lake, Britainville, Dryden's Corner, Gibraltar, Grimsthorpe, Long Bay, Monument Corner, Old Spring Bay, Perivale, Providence Bay, Sandfield, and Spring Bay.

-Notable locations

-Ontario has had a few historical claimants, by towns, for housing the province's smallest jail, the main three being: Tweed, Creemore and Coboconk.
-However, old jailhouses in Providence Bay, Port Dalhousie, Rodney, and ghost town Berens River have proven to be even smaller.
-The jailhouse in Providence Bay is now a cabin for tourists to stay at.
-Treasure Island, the largest island in a lake on an island in a lake, is located in Central Manitoulin, in Lake Mindemoya.
-The largest lake in a lake, Lake Manitou, is also mainly located in Central Manitoulin.